dsuberi/circlecicd-demo/README.md

 - Notice that we have two types of tasks (jobs) that we want CircleCI to do: We want to run main.py, and we want to run our tests.
 We're also specifying that for every branch we want to perform the build job, and the test job.

-- We also need to give CircleCI access to our repo so that they're authorized to run these jobs.
-Go to [CircleCI's website](https://circleci.com/), login in with your github account, and authorize them to access your circlecicd-demo repo that we just created.

 - Push the new config file to github.

 >git add .